replicatedhq/replicated-field-labs/labs/lab11-monitoring/README.md

 By default, no alerts are configured in alert manager.
 In this project, we'll configure sending alerts to both a webhook sink and an SMTP email sink.

 To demonstrate this easily, the project includes an optional [request bin](http://requestbin.net) container to capture and inspect webhook payloads, and a [MailCatcher](https://mailcatcher.me) container to capture and inspect email alerts.
 We'll take a look at these shortly.
-For now, the first step is to write our [kots-config.yaml](./manifests/kots-config.yaml) to display these alerting options to the user:
+For now, the first step is to change the Configuration Values for our applications to enable the alerting options for the user:

+* Enable `Enable Webhook Alerts`
+  * Select `Use Embedded requestbin Server`
+* Enable `Enable SMTP Alerts`
+  * Use the default value for `Email Alert From Address`
+  * Use the default value for `Email Alert To Address`
+  * Select `Use Embedded mailcatcher.me Server`

 ![lab11-monitoring-config-none](img/lab11-monitoring-config-none.png)